willyywt/willyywt.github.io/README.md

 From "[Actions](https://github.com/willyywt/willyywt.github.io/actions/)", click the first line of "pages build and deployment" (the latest git commit), from the "Artifacts" section, click "github-pages" which gives you an .tar.zip file.

 ## Serve this site
-Recently this site removed absolute reference to the domain name [willyangywt.cc](https://willyangywt.cc) (this site's domain), so this site can be served in another location like `http://127.0.0.1:8000`.
+Recently this site removed absolute reference to the domain name [willyangywt.cc](https://willyangywt.cc) (this site's domain) and to the root directory '/' (all in-site links are relative), so this site can be served in another location like `http://127.0.0.1:8000/site/`.

-**Warning**: This site **must be served at the top most folder**, i.e. if you extracted this file to the directory "~/Download/github-pages/artifact/" then you must start a http server like `python3 -m http.server --bind :: --directory ~/Download/github-pages/artifact/ 8000`.

 ## Build the site locally
 Install the [dependency](https://pages.github.com/versions/) and run `jekyll build`.